Please join our volunteer team by completing the online Volunteer Application.

 Blog Writing: We need volunteers to help us explore the messages we are bombarded with in the media and to help us to inspire positive body image in others.
 We do this through our Media Monday Blog Series as well as our Love Your Body Blog Series.
 Both of these series help us to inspire and create conversation to bring about a new way of looking at health and wellbeing.
 To read our blog, click here.
-We are always recruiting blog writers.
-No need to apply.
-Questions or a submission?
-Contact Emily.

 Media Monday – We need volunteer writers to contribute to our Media Monday Blog.
 Volunteers use their skills in media literacy to critique and analyze the messages the media sends about body image and related topics.
 Writers pick a topic and respond to a series of questions aimed at addressing the stereotypes prevalent in the media.
 Writers can choose anything from a commercial they view on television, an ad they find in a magazine, a billboard on the side of the road, or even an ad they see on the city bus.

 Love Your Body Blog – We need volunteer writers to contribute to our Love Your Body Blog.
 Volunteers have the opportunity to express their excitement and celebration about their own body or simply spread encouragement for others to find their appreciation and love for their bodies.
 This blog post is about inspiring readers to reflect on the unique beauty and strength of our bodies.
 Writers for this blog can follow any format that they wish; some take the form of poetry and some take the form of a story.
 Some writers choose to delve into an appreciation about one specific part of their body while other writers choose many things they love about themselves and their bodies.
 We ask that writers for this blog write about things beyond body weight and shape because our beauty is much more than a person’s weight and shape – we want to highlight all of the great things about ourselves and our bodies!